 The John Walsh Library is open before and after weekend Masses.
-Masks are mandatory and capacity is limited to 2 persons at a time.
 Plan to take advantage of this great parish resource!

 Previous Book Reviews

 Finamore, Frank, ed.
 The Story of Easter

 This slim volume celebrates the traditions of the Easter season through selections from the New Testament, stories, activities, poems, and even classic Easter recipes.
 Although it may be impossible to prove every detail with undeniable evidence, His crucifixion and resurrection are taken as fact by hundreds of millions of people today.
 The resurrection is joyously celebrated each Easter, the holiest Christian holiday.
 The miracle it celebrates is essentially the redemption of mankind.
 God’s only son sacrificed himself for our sake.
 His suffering, humiliation, and painful death were real, but Christ defeated death.
 What Jesus gave the world was hope and the possibility of eternal life, not bounded by this world.
 That is why His words and life continue to move us.
 “Pluck the harp and breathe the horn: Know ye not ‘tis Easter morn?”—Gerard Manley Hopkins.
 (Call No. 232-FIN)